Tell Tweini: History

 Harbour town Gibala-Tell Tweini and the Sea People destruction layer.

 Gibala-Tell Tweini.
 Storage jars found in the Early Iron Age destruction layer.
 The carbon-14 dating results provide a chronological framework for the Early Iron Age in the Northern Levant.

-Tell Tweini was at least inhabited from the end of the third millennium BCE until the Persian period.
-The town may have been ancient Gibala, a city mentioned in a treaty found at Ugarit (modern Ras Shamra) from the 13th century BCE.
+Tell Tweini was inhabited from at least the end of the third millennium BCE until the Persian period.